 Mesothelioma is a type of cancer that most commonly forms in the pleural lining of the lungs.
 The only known cause of mesothelioma is asbestos, a naturally occurring mineral mined from the earth and used to make certain products.

-Often, by the time mesothelioma is discovered, it’s already too late, and victims have only a few months left to live.
+Worse, by the time mesothelioma is discovered, it’s already too late, and victims only have a few months left to live.

 In the process, they exposed generations of Americans to asbestos.
 And while the heyday of asbestos came and went in the mid-20th century, asbestos-containing products are still present in a majority of homes and buildings across the country.